 His love life.
 Maybe not a “joke” in the literal sense, but beyond the number most commonly associated with him (20,000 women!), Wilt travels in depth as to why he never settled down.
 Coinciding with that, he reveals his biggest fear – one proving eeriely prophetic given his death some 12 years later.

 The perfect woman.
 “One who is intelligent.
 One who laughs a lot at herself and other people.
 One who enjoys a great deal of sex.
 And one who can really cook.”
-That’s all it took to win Wilt’s heart (and pretty much every man in the world).
+That’s all it took to win Wilt’s heart.

 Above and beyond, the 15 minute clip is well worth the investment of clicking play.
 Wilt loved life, but the fact he never won “more” also plauged him and sits like an elephant in the room for portions of the interview.
 Basketball nerds will get a kick out of stuff like this.
 It’s a learning tool and a peak into the game’s storied past, but more than anything, it represents an icon doing something very rarely seen.